 Back pain comes down to how your muscles, ligaments, and bones interact with each other.

 You see, your back is an intricate cluster of:

 - 24 small bones that support the weight of your upper torso

-- Shock-absorbing discs that pillow the bones and let the spine bend.
+- Shock-absorbing discs that cushion the bones and let the spine bend

 - A spinal cord, which transmits nerve signals from the brain around your body.

 Then there’s your lower back (referred to as the “lumbar” region of the spine), which is where most back pain happens.